josemak25/animebox/docs/CONTRIBUTING.md

 <!--
    Code of Conduct:
-   Reference to CODEOWNERS for collaboration and review responsibilities.
+   Reference to CODEOWNERS for collaboration and review responsibilities to ensure respectful and productive teamwork.
 -->

 Please read and follow our [CODEOWNERS](../.github/CODEOWNERS) for